appium/appium/docs/en/appium-setup/running-on-osx.md

   from source, simply run `sudo grunt authorize` to do the same thing.
 If you are running [Appium.app](https://github.com/appium/appium-dot-app), you can authorize iOS through the GUI.
+* If you're on Xcode 6, you need to launch each simulator you intend to use with appium in advance, and change the default to actually show the soft keyboard if you want sendKeys to work.
+You can do this by clicking on any textfield and hitting command-K until you notice the soft keyboard show up.
+* If you're on Xcode 6, you have a feature in Xcode called Devices (command-shift-2).
+You need to make sure that whichever deviceName you choose to use with Appium in your capabilities, there is only one of those per sdk version.
+In other words, if you send in a deviceName cap of "iPhone 5s" and a platformVersion cap of "8.0", you need to make sure that there is exactly one device with the name "iPhone 5s" and the 8.0 sdk in your devices list.
+  Otherwise, Appium won't know which one to use.
+* In iOS8, devices each have their own setting which enables or disables UIAutomation.
+It lives in a "Developer" view in the Settings app.
+You need to verify that UIAutomaion is enabled in this view before the simulator or device can be automated.

 ### Testing against multiple iOS SDKs